jsb5151/rxp25-config/RPI-DVRS-CONFIG-NOTES.md

 sudo apt -y install nano git screen build-essential libasio-dev libncurses-dev libssl-dev stm32flash libssl1.1
 ```

+# !!!
+2024-07-08 --- THIS IS THE OLD PROCEDURE, I'M IN THE PROCESS OF WRITING A NEWER, EASIER ONE!
+Please do not use.

 - create system user ```dvm``` and add user to ```dialout``` group (for access to serial port)
 ```
 sudo adduser --system --group --gecos "DVM" --home /opt/dvm dvm